fnproject/fdk-java/examples/README.md

 This example showcases the Fn Flow asynchronous execution API, by creating a workflow that takes an image and asynchronously generates three thumbnails for it, then uploads them to an object storage.

+## 5. Gradle build
+This shows how to use Gradle to build functions using the Java FDK.